Netaji Subhas Open University

 Netaji Subhas Open University (NSOU) is a state open university imparting distance education in eastern India.

 History

 It was established in 1997 to commemorate the birth centenary of Netaji Subhas Chandra Bose.
 It has its headquarters at 1, Woodburn Park, Kolkata - 700020, It was the residence of Sarat Chandra Bose from late 1928.
 Netaji lived mainly at 38/2 Elgin Road & at Woodburn Park between 1928 and 1931.
 Its medium of instruction is English and Bengali.
 Modelled on the Open University, UK and the IGNOU, it offers courses in different disciplines of taught graduate and post-graduate study and is one of the largest growing education universities in eastern India.
 The logo was designed by eminent painter Professor Mrinal Kanti Roy.
+It has its jurisdiction over West Bengal.